 Civil Engineering Degrees with a Concentration in Structural Engineering and Mechanics

-Structural Engineering and Mechanics (SEM) is a research area within the Civil Engineering Program at the UMass Amherst College of Engineering.
+Structural Engineering and Mechanics (SEM) is a program area within the Civil Engineering Program at the UMass Amherst College of Engineering.
 SEM faculty and students conduct multidisciplinary research to improve the safety and performance of the world's infrastructure, develop sustainable and green building technology, and analyze the mechanical behavior of solids.

 Our research consists of experiments conducted in the SEM Research Facilities (Gunness Structural Engineering Laboratory and Robert B. Brack Structural Testing Facility), in the field, and computational and analytical work conducted with the aid of in-house computational facilities.
 Computational resources include state-of-the-art software, multi-processor shared-access workstations and access to the 608 processor "Cyclops" cluster computer environment.
 Experimental testing of large-scale structural elements, on-site instrumentation, small-component testing, and materials research is available.